-Step 3 Select the historical analysis () to obtain the results.
+Step 3 Select the historical analysis ( ) or real-time analysis ( ) to obtain the results.

 Figure 5-2 Target Detection

 Step 4 The smart analysis results of the detection are displayed in the list.
 Optionally, click a result in list to play the related video.